Sign In / Sign Out

 - Map and Locations

-For a Barrett General Scholarship Application to be considered, the student must be admitted to Barrett, The Honors College, by February 16, 2018.
-Prospective students should carefully review the Barrett admissions process to ensure they apply to the college early enough to receive an admission decision by February 16.
+The Barrett General Scholarship Application will become available on November 1, 2018, and the submission deadline is February 1, 2019.
+For a Barrett General Scholarship Application to be considered, the student must be admitted to Barrett, The Honors College, by February 22, 2019.
+Prospective students should carefully review the Barrett admissions process to ensure they apply to the college early enough to receive an admission decision by February 22, 2019.

 Eligibility requirements vary for individual scholarships; please see the list of specific Barrett scholarships to determine other eligibility requirements.